top of page

 When Moses saw the party going on and the worship of a golden idol, he became angry and threw the commandments to the ground, shattering them.

-Moses had to trek back up the mountain a second time to get another set of the Ten Commandments.
+Moses had to trek back up the mountain a second time to obtain another set of the Ten Commandments.

 The Bible records that he spent another 40 days and nights during this second trip.